hpc2n/linux-command-line-101/docs/filesystem.md

 ![folders of filesystem structure](images/filesystem-folders.png){: style="width: 500px;float: left"}

-!!! warning "Note"
+!!! important "Note about `/`"

     The character `/` can be

-    1. the root directory, if it is at the front of a file or directory name
+    1. the root directory, if it appears alone or at the front of a file or directory name
-    2. a separator if it appears inside a path.
+    2. a separator if it appears in other positions within the path.

 !!! note

-    If you are on a local cluster, on an HPC center, etc. where you are not root, you will as default be in your home directory when you login.
+    If you are on a local cluster, on an HPC center, etc. where you are not root, you will be in your home directory by default when you login.
 You can use `cd ..` a couple times to go to the root of the system and do `tree` there if you want, or do `tree` in your home directory (you can always return there with just `cd`).

 !!! caution